wechto/paper/README.md

   :ear: online learning; regret :sweat_drops:  ​

++ DR (Domain Randomization) & sim2real

-+ Active Domain Randomization http://proceedings.mlr.press/v100/mehta20a/mehta20a.pdf :fire: :boom: :fire:
+  :ear: Active Domain Randomization http://proceedings.mlr.press/v100/mehta20a/mehta20a.pdf :fire: :boom: :fire:

   Our method looks for the most **informative environment variations** within the given randomization ranges by **leveraging the discrepancies of policy rollouts in randomized and reference environment instances**.
 We find that training more frequently on these instances leads to better overall agent generalization.